 One of the greatest components of living that I have used to fight back against Chronic Lyme Disease and the damaging effects that it has had on my body is food, real food.
+When I was diagnosed with Lyme disease it was a huge shock, luckily these days you can use a dna test for lyme disease so that you can keep on top of its progression, but back then I flew into action thinking of all the ways in which I could protect myself from health threats like Lyme disease and similar.
 Throughout the years, I have made various dietary changes, of which began as a simple gluten, soy, dairy, sugar, and corn-free diet.
 Later down the road, as the complications grew worse, I adopted Paleo, of which turned into Autoimmune-Paleo by my own intuition, implementations of low-FODMAP, and last but not least, ketogenic as part of the PK Protocol.
 Of course, many of the doctors that I have encountered have had little to say about what I put in my body, leaving the choice completely up to myself.
 That being said, it is easily one of the most important aspects of my healing journey.
 However, I do not believe that this is just for myself, but also everyone else who has Lyme and (or) some type of inflammatory or autoimmune health condition.
 Of course, it is a journey, taking some longer than others to get to where they are able to realize that food is truly medicine, and that what you eat does effect your past, present, and future.
 This brings us today’s topic of autoimmune, and the chronic Lyme Disease connection, which fits absolutely perfect with the fact that today is May 1st – the month of Lyme Disease Awareness.

 Lyme and Autoimmunity